Dana Antal

-Dana Antal (born April 19, 1977 in Saskatoon, Saskatchewan) is a women's ice hockey player.
+Dana Antal (born April 19, 1977 in Saskatoon, Saskatchewan) is a Canadian former ice hockey player who played for the Calgary Oval X-Treme.
 She won a gold medal with Canada at the 2002 Winter Olympics in Salt Lake City.

-Prior to joining the Canadian national team, she played collegiate hockey for Cornell University.
-In her first season, she was named the Ivy League Rookie of the Year, and was the team's leading scorer.
-Antal also played for the Calgary Oval X-Treme in the Western Women's Hockey League.
+Antal played collegiate hockey for Cornell University.
+She was a three-time Abby Hoffman Cup winner with the Calgary Oval X-Treme.

 Playing career

 Minor hockey

 Growing up in Esterhazy, Saskatchewan, Antal played minor hockey on local boys' teams until bantam (15 & under), as at the time, there were no girls' teams in the area.

 College hockey

 After completing her minor hockey career, Antal was offered a scholarship to play hockey at Cornell University.
+In her first season, she was named the Ivy League Rookie of the Year and was the team's leading scorer.

 Club hockey

-On March 22, 1998, Dana Antal scored at 5:31 of a 10-minute overtime period on a pass from Jennifer Botterill as Team Alberta (represented by the Calgary Oval X-Treme) defeated Team Ontario (represented by the Beatrice Aeros) by a 3-2 mark to win the Esso Nationals.
-In the tournament, Antal scored two goals and added an assist at the games.
-She scored a goal in the 2003 Esso Women's National Hockey Championship to help Team Alberta win the Abby Hoffman Cup.
+Dana Antal joined the Calgary Oval X-Treme where she won her first of three national titles in 1998.
+On March 22, 1998, she scored at 5:31 of a 10-minute overtime period on a pass from Jennifer Botterill and Nicole Beare as Calgary won the Abby Hoffman Cup with a 3-2 win over the Toronto Aeros.
+Antal scored two goals and added an assist in the Canadian Final.

+Antal helped Calgary win the Abby Hoffman Cup again in 2001 and 2003.
+She scored a goal in the 2003 Women's National Hockey Championship to help Calgary win the Abby Hoffman Cup.